An Empirical Study of Complexity, Heterogeneity, and Compliance of GitHub Actions Workflows: Introduction

 \section{Introduction}

-Continuous Integration (CI) plays a crucial role in modern software development, helping developers automatically test, build, and deploy their code, enabling early detection of integration problems~\cite{Fowler_CI}.
+Continuous Integration (CI) is central to modern software development, helping developers automatically test, build, and deploy their code, enabling early detection of integration problems~\cite{Fowler_CI}.
 Software repositories normally adopt CI services by writing dedicated YAML configuration files~\cite{valenzuela2024hidden}.
 GitHub Actions (GHA) is a GitHub-integrated CI service that has become one of the most widely adopted CI services to run CI workflows directly within GitHub repositories since its introduction in late 2019~\cite{golzadeh2022rise}.
-This uptake is largely due to GHA's tight integration with the GitHub ecosystem, and its marketplace hosts thousands of reusable action components, enabling developers to incorporate common tasks without writing custom scripts.
-These factors make it straightforward to automate workflows~\cite{wessel2023github}.
+This uptake is largely due to GHA's tight integration with the GitHub ecosystem, and its marketplace hosts thousands of reusable action components, enabling developers to incorporate common tasks without writing custom scripts~\cite{wessel2023github}.
 GHA workflows consist of jobs (which can run sequentially or in parallel), each of which contains ordered steps of commands.
 This structure enables rapid feedback loops and more consistent deployment pipelines~\cite{valenzuela2024hidden}.
 However, a recent study found that only about 10\% of GitHub projects include deployment steps in GHA, suggesting that deployment remains underutilized or inconsistently integrated~\cite{ghaleb2025ci_cd_android}.

 CI workflows often involve many jobs, conditional triggers, and integrations with external tools.
 This complexity can increase the maintenance burden on developers~\cite{valenzuela2024hidden}.
 Empirical studies have reported that CI workflow files often require frequent updates during development~\cite{valenzuela2024hidden}.
 To quantify workflow complexity, researchers can measure metrics, such as the number of workflow files or their sizes, which can highlight unusually large or small configurations~\cite{valenzuela2024hidden}.
 The extent to which workflows reuse common patterns or exhibit diverse structures remains unclear.
 Understanding this variability is critical, as it can signal a lack of best practices or the emergence of heterogeneity~\cite{github2024}.